Connecticut Nurse Aide Registry

 How to Verify a Connecticut Nurse Aide Certification

-Employers, as well as nurse aides, can verify online the status of individual Certified Nurse Aides on the Connecticut Nurse Aide Registry.
+Employers, as well as nurse aides, can verify online the status of individual Nurse Aides on the CNA Registry in Connecticut.

 Other Routes to Become a CNA in Connecticut